 Time of Journey – 2hrs 24minutes

-Day two of our NC500 adventure takes us further north along the coast and involves exploring some of the most breathtaking castles in Scotland.
-As the sun rises of the sleepy town of Dornoch, the sound of gulls overhead and the waves crashing on the shore of the beach, it is time to get ready for a busy day ahead.
+Day two of our NC500 7 day itinerary takes us further north along the coast and involves exploring some of the most breathtaking castles in Scotland.
+As the sun rises in the sleepy town of Dornoch, the sound of gulls overhead and the waves crashing on the shore of the beach, it is time to get ready for a busy day ahead.

 Either prepare your own home-cooked breakfast or head into town to find some food.
-It seemed most places didn’t open until 9, so we suggest buying food and cooking on a stove.
-After it turns 9 you can check out the Cocao Mountain cafe.
+It seemed most places didn’t open until 9 or 10, so we suggest buying food and cooking on a stove or finding somewhere else to eat on route.
+After it turns 10am you can check out the Cocoa Mountain cafe if you haven’t already.
 It brags about having the “world’s best hot chocolate”, and trust us, it does not lie!
 YUM!

 SHOPPING TIME : In Dornoch town centre there is a small Co-op for any essentials you need to pick up.
-There is a large Tesco outside of Wick so wait till then to do any big shops.
+There is a large Tesco outside of Wick so we would suggest waiting till then to do a big shop.

 Visit Dunrobin Castle

 The first stop of the day on this 7 day North Coast 500 itinerary is at the beautiful Dunrobin Castle.
 This sits about 20 minutes north of Dornoch and will cost you around £13.50 to go inside the castle to have a look around.
 Dunrobin Castle houses an impressive collection of art, antiques, and artifacts, which are on display for visitors to enjoy.
 This includes an extensive collection of European paintings, porcelain, and silverware, as well as items from the Sutherland family’s personal collection, such as firearms, hunting trophies, and rare books.